These fresh mint brownies are made in one bowl, with creamy melted chocolate and bright freshly chopped mint leaves.

 Tightly wrap the brownies in plastic wrap or place them in an airtight container.

 Brownies should be stored at room temperature and will stay fresh for at least 3-4 days.
 If you must store them for longer place them in the refrigerator for up to two weeks.
-The brownie will have a better flavor if you allow it to come back to room temperature before eating it.

-For even longer storage brownies can be frozen.
-Wrap the brownies tightly in plastic wrap and then place them in a zip-top bag.
+To freeze brownies: Wrap the brownies tightly in plastic wrap and then place them in a zip-top bag.
 Label the bag with the date and contents.
 Frozen brownies will stay fresh for up to three months.
-Allow the brownies to thaw at room temperature before eating.

 Light-colored metal pans make the best brownies.
 Glass or dark-colored metal pans heat unevenly and can cause the edges to overbake or even burn.